-Because Loft is connected to Helm Hub, you can install over 1,200 Helm charts with just a few clicks.
+Loft has the most commonly used Helm Charts already predefined which makes it easy to install over 1,200 Helm charts with just a few clicks.

 loft.sh/system-app: true and the annotation

-loft.sh/url: REPO_URL to provide additional details about the app.
+loft.sh/url: REPO_URL to provide additional loft specific details about the app.

 Sometimes, it can be useful to "import" an already existing Helm chart by adding the missing labels and annotations.
 This has the advantage that you can view and manage the Helm release using the Loft UI.
 With the helper script